Unison Home Ownership Investors: Model

-The Down Payment Resource HPI currently tracks 33 shared equity programs.
+The Down Payment Resource House Price Index tracks 33 shared equity programs.
 Most are city/county, non-profit or university administered programs.
-There are also new programs in high cost markets, like the San Francisco Bay area, designed by private investors to help buyers finance homes that are outside conventional home price limits.
+There are also programs in high cost markets, like the San Francisco Bay area, designed by private investors to help buyers finance homes that are outside conventional home price limits.

 The Urban Institute evaluated shared equity programs and found they are successful in linking low- and moderate-income people with affordable owner-occupied housing.
 In addition, home ownership among shared equity programs is sustainable, and shared equity homeowners resell their homes with the same frequency and for the same reasons as other homeowners.

 The company's basic business model differs from the traditional financing in that the consumer does not incur debt because there is no monthly payment or interest accrued.
 Rather, a home ownership investment is a shared piece of capital between the investor and the homeowner.
 A home ownership investment is financing based on partnership and shared incentives between the homeowner and the investor.
 In a home ownership investment, an investor provides financing in exchange for the opportunity to share in the gain or loss in the home's value when the homeowner decides to sell their home.
 There are no interest charges or monthly payments on the financing provided.

 The company operates two programs, Unison HomeBuyer and Unison HomeOwner.

 The first, HomeBuyer, works in combination with a traditional mortgage, providing 5% to 15% of a 20% down payment, while the HomeOwner program is geared toward current homeowners looking to tap into their home equity.
 Both programs remain interest-free without monthly payments for 30 years.

 The company, in return, shares 35 percent of the appreciation in the home either when it is sold, after 30 years, or when the borrower decides to pay back the investment.
 Conversely, if the home depreciates, the company shares in 35 percent of the loss.
 There is a minimum of 3 years required in order to realize the property appreciation.

 The company's programs look to connect pension funds and institutional investors and their private risk capital with the growing number of retiring baby boomers with inadequate savings, college graduates with student loan debt, first time home buyers, and Millennials.

 In 2017 the average homebuyer under 35 spent 8% on a down payment. the company's business model involves splitting a 20% down payment with homebuyers.

 Unison has relationships with Guaranteed Rate, HomeBridge Financial Services, Guild Mortgage, Valley Bank, Goldwater Bank, HomeStreet Bank, PRMG, Supreme Lending, LendUS and others.

-Unison programs are currently available in 30 states including Arizona, California, Connecticut, Oregon, Washington, Illinois, Massachusetts, Maryland, New Jersey, New York, Pennsylvania, Virginia, Florida, Georgia, Ohio, Michigan, Minnesota, Nevada, Colorado, North Carolina, Missouri, Delaware, Indiana, Kansas, Kentucky, New Mexico, South Carolina, Tennessee, Utah, Wisconsin and Washington, DC.
+Unison programs are available in 30 states including Arizona, California, Connecticut, Oregon, Washington, Illinois, Massachusetts, Maryland, New Jersey, New York, Pennsylvania, Virginia, Florida, Georgia, Ohio, Michigan, Minnesota, Nevada, Colorado, North Carolina, Missouri, Delaware, Indiana, Kansas, Kentucky, New Mexico, South Carolina, Tennessee, Utah, Wisconsin and Washington, DC.